2023 Art Safaris

 Other aspects of the Safari were amazing as well.
 It goes without saying that I saw animals I have never seen in the wild before, and I cannot believe how close I got.
 The place we stayed was amazing, the food was amazing, and the staff that worked there was amazing.
 Our guide and tracker, Gideon and Stanley, were awesome.
 Not only did they know their jobs very well, but they were very nice and welcoming to me.
 The other members on the Safari, I now consider friends.
 I plan to keep in touch with everyone, and look forward to seeing everybody’s art.

 I left the art safari very sad that it was over, but also very happy because I now consider myself an artist.
 I plan to continue with my sketching, as well as experimenting with watercolor.
 The art safari is something that I would love to do again, and I would suggest to everybody I know to do something like this.”

 Sarah L. (Kambaku 2019)

-Booking and payment details: Once you have decided to join an Art Safari, you will need to contact Africa Geographic for a booking form.
+Booking and payment details: Once you have decided to join an Art Safari, you will need to email Africa Geographic for a booking form.
 Reservations can only be confirmed by the completion of a booking form and the receipt of a deposit.
-As our groups are small they can fill up quickly.
+As our groups are small, they can fill up quickly.
 Please email Christian Boix on email@example.com for details or telephone: +27 (0)21 762 4974.

-Africa Geographic handles all reservations and payments, and will be delighted to help you with any other travel arrangements you may require in Africa.
-They can also arrange private, custom Art Safaris.
+Africa Geographic handles all reservations and payments and will be delighted to help you with any other travel arrangements you may require in Africa.
+They can also arrange private, custom Art Safaris for small groups.

 Can’t attend this year?

 Our safaris are small and can fill up very quickly, so if you are interested in a future Art Safari, please let me know.
-I can then ensure that you, along with other interested guests, receive future itineraries before they are made available to the public on my website.
+I can then ensure that you, along with other interested guests, receive future itineraries before they are made available to the public.